-Smoke Detectors
+Smoke Detectors/Carbon Monoxide Detector/Alarm

-\ If the smoke detector is not operating properly the PHA will contact the owner by phone and request the owner to repair the smoke detector within 24 hours and provide written verification to the PHA.
-The PHA will contact the tenant family to verify the smoke detector has been repaired or replaced and is working properly.

-\If the PHA determines that the family has purposely disconnected the smoke detector (by removing batteries or other means), the family will be required to repair the smoke detector within 24 hours and provide written verification to the PHA.
-The PHA will verify by reinspection.

-\ The PHA will issue a written warning to any family determined to have purposely disconnected the unit's smoke detector.
-Warning will state that deliberate disconnection of the unit's smoke detector is a health and fire hazard and is considered a violation of the HQS.
+- If the smoke detector and/or carbon monoxide detector/alarm is not operating properly the PHA will contact the owner by phone and request the owner to repair the smoke detector and/or carbon monoxide detector/alarm within 24 hours and provide written verification to the PHA.
+The PHA will contact the tenant family to verify the smoke detector and/or carbon monoxide detector/alarm has been repaired or replaced and is working properly. - If the PHA determines that the family has purposely disconnected the smoke detector and/or carbon monoxide detector/alarm (by removing batteries or other means), the family will be required to repair the smoke detector within 24 hours and provide written verification to the PHA.
+The PHA will verify by reinspection. - The PHA will issue a written warning to any family determined to have purposely disconnected the unit's smoke detector and/or carbon monoxide detector.
+Warning will state that deliberate disconnection of the unit's smoke detector and/or carbon monoxide detector/alarm is a health and fire hazard and is considered a violation of the HOS.

+NOTE: Carbon monoxide detector/alarm is required for units with any fuel burning appliance or unit with attached garage.
+HUD enforcement will be in effect as of 12/27/2022.